decentra-co-in/stablebch/README.md

 **TRADING**

-Trade	To/From	Price	Exchange
-Buy StableBCH from
-	Other holders / Token owner	0.00000001 BCH per token	MintBot in

-@ganniumtokengroup Telegram group

-Sell StableBCH to
-	Other holders / Token owner	0.00000001 BCH per token	MintBot in

-@ganniumtokengroup Telegram group
+Buy StableBCH from Other holders / Token owner for the price 0.00000001 BCH per token @ganniumtokengroup Telegram group Sell StableBCH to Other holders / Token owner for the price 0.00000001 BCH per token @ganniumtokengroup Telegram group

 **MINTING**

-First minting on 6th June 2021
+First minting on 6th June 2021.
 Initial minting is 100 Million StableBCH, which is equal to 1 BCH.
 Further minting is based on further BCH investment.

 **HOW TO GET STARTED?**